nlacslab/kazdet/README.md

 ### 3 Less programming-intensive use cases

-The project is oriented mostly on computer scientists / computational linguists who are interested in dependency parsing and would like to work with Kazakh language in this respect.
+Addmittedly this document is oriented mostly on computer scientists / computational linguists who are interested in dependency parsing and would like to work with Kazakh language in this respect.
-However, we feel obliged to showcase a couple of less "computational" and more "linguistics" use cases.
+To compensate, we feel obliged to showcase a couple of less "computational" and more "linguistics" use cases.

 #### 3.1 Visualization